johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-19-web-monetization-api/index.md

 ## Payment pointer

-The next thing we need to do is acquire our payment pointer.
-I found this tricky to track down and eventually Alex showed me where to go.
+The next thing we needed to do was acquire our payment pointer.
+This was a little tricky to track down and eventually Alex showed me where to go.
 On the right hand side of the dashboard, there is an "anything to anything" section:

 ![gif of the payment pointer found in uphold](./payment-pointer.gif)